 My kids are two boys who do best being out most of the day and while I love that, it makes it hard to keep up with this blog and other things.
 Thankfully I still manage to cook, even if it's quick.
 Any hopes at planning ahead a little, however, have fallen by the wayside.
 Still I did manage to sneak a few extra minutes in the kitchen to make these no bake chocolate cashew bars the other day and I really wish I'd done so earlier.

 When I say these no bake chocolate cashew bars are easy I'm not joking - simply put everything in the food processor, blend then tip into a cling wrap-lined dish.
-Allow it to chill for a few hours to firm up then use the cling wrap/film to pop the block out before cutting it up ready for when snack-time calls.
+Allow it to chill for at least half an hour to firm up then use the cling wrap/film to pop the block out before cutting it up ready for when snack-time calls.

 I know, I share all these relatively healthy recipes and get some bad habits myself, but I think it's partly I haven't wanted to bake with the recent heat (as well as my lack of ability to plan ahead just now, oh and still breastfeeding my little one meaning I'm nearly always hungry).
 If I'd just thought about something like this sooner, it would have made me feel a lot better about my snacking.

 If you're looking for an easy on-the-go snack that's so much better for you (and cheaper) than many you might buy, then give these no bake chocolate cashew bars a try.
 They're packed with good things, quick to make and tasty too.
 Perfect for snackers young and old!

-- 1/2 cup old fashioned oats 55g, rolled oats
+- ½ cup old fashioned oats 50g, rolled oats

-- 1/4 cup almond flour 22g ground almonds
+- ¼ cup almond flour 22g ground almonds

-- 1/4 cup medjool dates packed/60g, weight without stones
+- ½ cup dates 70g, weight without stones (see notes)

-- 1/4 cup raw unsalted cashews 35g
+- ¼ cup raw unsalted cashews 35g

 - 3 tbsp coconut oil melted and cooled